textadventures/quest/docs/ui-javascript.md

 Shortcuts
 ---------

-Fortunately, as of Quest 5.7, you can use the `setCss` function to do this sort of thing.
+As of Quest 5.7, you can use the `setCss` function to do this sort of thing.
 Like `eval`, this belongs to the JS object.
 It takes two parameters, the element and the style.
 The style should be in the standard CSS format, with a colon between the name and the value, and a semi-colon between each setting.
 The example above would therefore look like this:

 ```
 JS.setCss("#gameBorder", "background-color;#800080;color:pink;")